 The PREMIUM-PLUS surface finish offers maximum rust protection for our RUSTICO shutter hardware, as verified by external testing.
 The finely textured surface combines all mechanical properties in one.
 It is rust-resistant, scratch-proof and water and stain resistant.
 Even years of sunshine cannot damage the surface.
 That's why we offer a 10-year guarantee on the PREMIUM-PLUS surface.

 PREMIUM-PLUS is generally applied to all MACO shutter hardware, and completed by specially coated screws.
-It is available in deep black (RAL 9005), signal grey (RAL 7004) and traffic white (RAL 9016), as well as moss green (RAL 6005) and chocolate brown (RAL 8017) for commission-based orders.
+It is available in deep black (RAL 9005), signal grey (RAL 7004) and traffic white (RAL 9016).

 What is corrosion?